12 Dec Alternate Countertops

 Granite countertops have long been the ‘go-to’ for kitchens of the mid to higher end.
 It’s a status of popularity that seems to withstand years of changing trends.
 Perhaps that’s because not everyone can afford it, and like the expensive car it’s become a status symbol, a passive aggressive method of flaunting wealth.

 You could say the joke’s on them.
-There are countertop options that look and feel just like granite but are priced at a fraction of the cost.
+If you are planning to get a new kitchen countertop installation, there are countertop options that look and feel just like granite but are priced at a fraction of the cost.
 In fact, there is a variety of alternate materials that provide a wealth of styles to choose from.
 You’re not bound to the literally heavy weight and cost of granite, you can expand your horizons – and your savings!
 Let’s see what else is out there, shall we?

 Inherent to mountainous regions and transformed from limestone by intense pressure and high temperatures below the earth’s surface, marble is the crystalline structure altered by the introduction of other minerals.
 It was this process that produced those wonderfully colorful and intricate designs.
 It is considered superior even to granite.
 Its striking appearance and (and easy maintenance) make polished marble a common and popular countertop that ranges between &125 – $225 per square foot.